Anytime you visit a new city, it's fun to bring home something to remember it by. Here are the ones ILP volunteers in Russia love to buy!

 Don't buy everything at the start of your semester.
 After you've been there for a while you'll get an idea of the items that you really really want and what a fair price should be.

 If you make local friends in Moscow, bring them with your ILP group.
 You may be able to get better prices with the locals than strictly as an American looking tourist.
 Plus, it's way more fun to shop with friends.

 Dress warm during the cold months otherwise you'll be buying a Russian fur hat just to stay warm!

 To get there take the dark blue metro line to the stop at Partizanskaya.
 Take a left out of the metro, cross the street, and follow the walk way to the ornamental gateway.
 Hours on the weekends are usually 9 am - 6 pm.

 Worried about using the metro in a foreign country?
 No problem!
 Just read these tips on using the Moscow metro and you'll be set.

 Ready to try out these travel tips and get these souvenirs for yourself?
-Come teach English with International Language Programs (or ILP for short!)
+We have a guide all about volunteering in Russia that you might be interested in.
 You'll spend a semester teaching part-time (no experience necessary) and will get weekends off to explore ... plus vacation time to see even more!
 Click below for more info — and some unreal pictures of Russia